SophieTiger/chalk-talk/README.md

 Here is a link to the [Kanban Board](https://github.com/users/SophieTiger/projects/5) where all user stories can be viewed.

 **User stories that was taken out of scope**
 During development the features for adding, viewing and booking programs was taken out of scope and prioritization was changed to "Won't have".
 This was due to lack of time and those features has been added to potential future features for the project.
+Also user stories for recovering passwords and searching and filtering personal records were taken out of scope due to lack of time.
 Issues were closed as "not planned".

 ## Scope plane